mindgruve/mg-reverse-proxy/README.md

 To enable caching for your WordPress application, you instantiate a cache store (which is a local directory for this example).
 We instantiate a new CachedReverseProxy object, using the WordPress adapter, pass along the path to the bootstrap file, and the default MaxAge (which is 600 seconds in this example).

+The new (cached) index page source code would look similar to..

     <?php
     include_once(__DIR__ . '/../../application/vendor/autoload.php');